FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 ## Office Hours
 ###### Wendy
-Wendy will hold office hours on Mondays from 3:00 PM - 5:00 PM in her huddle, Bloomberg 254.
+Mondays from 3:00 PM - 5:00 PM in her huddle, Bloomberg 254.

 ###### Andrea
-Andrea will hold office hours at the Maker Lab in Tata on Fridays from 1:30 PM - 3:30 PM.
+Fridays from 1:30 PM - 3:30 PM at the TIC Maker Lab.

 ###### Niti
-The MakerLAB office hours are Tuesday, Wednesday and Thursdays noon - 1:00 PM at the Maker Lab in Tata.
+Tuesdays, Wednesdays and Thursdays 12:00 PM - 1:00 PM at the TIC Maker Lab.